 Generate Your New Jersey Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for New Jersey — ready to review and file for $19.
+Tell SmallClaimsHelper about your case in plain English and it drafts your completed New Jersey claim and a judge script — review and file for $19.